Charlie Blackmon Player Props: Rockies vs. Cardinals

 Charlie Blackmon At The Plate

-- Blackmon leads Colorado in slugging percentage (.439) thanks to three extra-base hits.
+- Blackmon is hitting .317 with two doubles, a home run and three walks.

-- Among qualifying hitters in MLB action, his batting average ranks 43rd, his on-base percentage ranks 52nd, and he is 90th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 44th, his on-base percentage ranks 51st, and he is 92nd in the league in slugging.

-- Blackmon is batting .300 during his last outings and is riding a four-game hitting streak.
+- Blackmon enters this game on a four-game hitting streak.
+During his last games, he's hitting .300.

-- In 72.7% of his 11 games this season, Blackmon has picked up at least one hit.
-He's also had four multi-hit games.
+- Blackmon has reached base via a hit in eight games this season (of 11 played), and had multiple hits in four of those games.

-- He has hit a home run in one of 11 games, and in 2.2% of his plate appearances.
+- He has hit a long ball in one of 11 games, and in 2.2% of his plate appearances.

-- In three games this year, Blackmon has picked up an RBI, with more than one RBI once.

-- He has scored at least one run four times this year (36.4%), including one multi-run game.
+- He has scored at least once four times this season (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.